 While grinding is effective at saving us at night, there are consequences to having interrupted sleep every night.

-Damages our teeth and jaw joint.
+Damages our teeth and jaw joints.
 Years of grinding and clenching can damage your teeth, cause tooth decay and tooth sensitivity, and lead to permanent jaw pain and damage to the jaw point

 A mouth guard makes things worse.
-A mouth guard is put in place to protect the teeth from grinding, but since it can re position the jaw, it can actually make the obstruction of the airway worse (more on this in a bit).
+A mouthguard is put in place to protect the teeth from grinding, but since it can reposition the jaw, it can actually make the obstruction of the airway worse.